 John has been a Parent Governor since 2020, as a former Governor of another school, John believes that governance is a great way to be a voice of the community in the school and above all help to improve the school through scrutiny.
 With a career in education himself, John understands the importance of governance and the impact of what good governance can do.
 He is also founder of Ubuntu Multicultural Centre CIC, a company that aims to link communities together harmoniously through food, dance and storytelling.

 John says “Sacred Heart primary should be a safe place to come and learn, a God-fearing place where kids respect each other and a successful school where kids attain highly.”

 John’s hobbies are Football, Politics and Community activism.

 Link governor for PE & Sports Premium

-Olakekan’s vision for St Joseph’s is for it “to become the most inclusive and culturally relevant environment for all children; this will strengthen the community, builds social capacity, and promote cohesion, all of which will impact positively on children’s learning.
+Olalekan’s vision for Sacred Heart is for it “to become the most inclusive and culturally relevant environment for all children; this will strengthen the community, builds social capacity, and promote cohesion, all of which will impact positively on children’s learning.
 I hope to use my networks and community wider experience in bridging any gaps and contribute to achieve this.”

-In his spare time Olakekan enjoys, researching, helping people in Community driven projects and travelling.
+In his spare time Olalekan enjoys, researching, helping people in Community driven projects and travelling.